 "To All the Boys I've Loved Before": The rom-com isn't dead yet thanks to Netflix – and thanks to this charming teenage romance about a high schooler whose secret letters to her crushes get sent to them.
 The sequel, while not as fun, is worthwhile too.
 Hopefully the final chapter, "To All the Boys: Always and Forever, Lara Jean," keeps things cute.

-"Okja": Need another Bong hit after "Parasite" knocked your socks off last year?
+"Okja": Need another Bong hit after "Parasite" knocked your socks off?
 Luckily, Netflix has your back with his 2017 adventure "Okja," another undefinable feature about a young girl trying to protect an adorable giant pig from a factory wanting to turn it into meat.

 "Snowpiercer": Another Bong hit!
-This one might actually be my favorite from the "Parasite" director, as he follows a train containing the last surviving members of humanity after a global freeze.
-But things aren't peaceful amongst the remaining few, as the poor are stuck in the back in terrible conditions while the rich control their ecosystem comfortably at the front.
+This one might actually be my favorite from the "Parasite" Oscar-winner, as he follows a train containing the last surviving members of humanity after a global freeze.
+But things aren't peaceful amongst the remaining few, as the poor (including Chris Evans, Octavia Spencer and more) are stuck in the back cars in terrible conditions while the rich control their ecosystem comfortably at the front.

 "Starship Troopers": Paul Verhoeven's action-packed war satire about a bunch of young future fascists (including Neil Patrick Harris) battling space bugs.
 Would you like to know more?
-(Available until Sept.
-30)

 "The Wandering Earth": As far as concepts go, this Chinese blockbuster (truly, it made more money overseas than "Toy Story 4" and "The Rise of Skywalker" in 2019) has one of the more delightfully strange ones: The sun is dying so the globe plugs rocket boosters across the planet and slowly shifts the Earth to a new solar system.
 With a plan that normal, who could expect that things might go wrong!?